Save Money with an Airbnb Linen Service

 Having only a few linen sets means you are constantly sending your linens for cleaning.
 And, with most Airbnb linen services, your cleaning costs will be more expensive at lower volumes.
 Buying enough linens to keep your Airbnb rental stocked with clean inventory for a couple of turns will help you save money with your cleaning service, allow your house cleaners some flexibility on timing, and make sure your guests never show up to a bed without sheets on it.

 #3.
-Keep extra Airbnb laundry & linens locked away from guests.
+Keep your Airbnb laundry & linens locked away from guests.

 If you’re an experienced Airbnb host, you know that your guests will open every drawer, closet, and storage bin that you have.
 And, if you haven’t experienced this yet, you will!
 This is especially true with guests staying more than one night.